Skip to content

 Add-EtwTraceProvider -SessionName BthPS3 -Guid '{586aa8b1-53a6-404f-9b3e-14483e514a2c}' -MatchAnyKeyword 0x0FFFFFFFFFFFFFFF -Level 0xFF -Property 0x40

-- Controller is turning off randomly even if it's charged?
-Make sure to play with the controller until it disconnects on its own
+• Controller turning off randomly: Use the controller until it disconnects on its own.

 PowerShell